 What does professional liability insurance for consultants cover if you’re sued?

 If you’re sued, a professional liability policy covers defense costs, including investigations into allegations.
-The policy pays out compensation to the plaintiff in the event the court awards damages or provides funds to settle out of court if a settlement is reached.
-The policy also provides coverage for disputes resolved in other ways, such as arbitration.
+The policy pays out compensation to the plaintiff in the event the court awards damages or provides funds to settle out of court.
+Many policies also provide coverage for disputes resolved in other ways, such as arbitration.

-If you want the right amount of insurance for the right price, The Hartford is a great option.
-The Hartford offers professional liability insurance that is ideal for small business owners and consultants.
+If you want the right amount of professional liability insurance for an affordable price, The Hartford is a great option.
+The Hartford offers professional liability coverage that is ideal for consultants of all types.
 Using The Hartford, business owners can also bundle policies and combine coverage to meet their specific needs.